-- 5.1 In the first instance, unless the employee reasonably believes their Headteacher to be involved in the wrongdoing, in which case concerns should be raised with the chair of governors, any concerns should be raised with the employee's Headteacher. - 5.2 The Headteacher/chair of governors will arrange an investigation into the matter (either by investigating the matter himself/herself or immediately passing the issue to someone in a senior position or external to the organisation).
+- In the first instance, unless the employee reasonably believes their Headteacher to be involved in the wrongdoing, any concerns should be raised with the employee's Headteacher.
+If (s)he believes the Headteacher to be involved, then the employee should proceed straight to stage three (see below 5.3). - 5.2 The Headteacher/Chair of Governors will arrange an investigation into the matter (either by investigating the matter himself/herself or immediately passing the issue to someone in a senior position).
 The investigation may involve the employee and others involved giving written statements.
 Any investigation will be carried out in accordance with the principles set out above.

-Employees who want to use the procedure but feel uneasy about it may wish to consult their professional association/trade union initially and bring a colleague professional association/trade union representative along to any discussions.
-This is permitted as long as the third party is not involved in the issue
+Employees who want to use the procedure but feel uneasy about it may wish to consult their professional association/trade union initially and bring a colleague or professional association/trade union representative along to any discussions.
+This is permitted as long as the third party is not involved in the issue.

 Employees are not encouraged to make disclosures anonymously.
 Proper investigation may be more difficult or impossible if further information cannot be obtained from the employee.
 It is also more difficult to establish whether any allegations are credible.

-Employees who are concerned about possible reprisals if their identity is revealed should come forward to one of the contacts listed in section 8 of this policy and appropriate measures can be taken to preserve confidentiality although no guarantee can be given that this will always be possible
+Employees who are concerned about possible reprisals if their identity is revealed should come forward to one of the contacts listed in section 8 of this policy and appropriate measures can be taken to preserve confidentiality, although no guarantee can be given that this will always be possible.

-5.3 The Headteacher (or the person who carried out the investigation) will then report to the chair of governors/governing body who will take the necessary action, including reporting the matter to any appropriate department or regulatory agency.
-If disciplinary action is required this will be taken forward by the Headteacher/chair of governors/governing body in consultation with the School's HR advisory team.
+5.3 The Headteacher (or the person who carried out the investigation) will then report to the Chair of Governors/governing body who will take the necessary action, including reporting the matter to any appropriate department or regulatory agency.
+If disciplinary action is required this will be taken forward by the Headteacher/Chair of Governors/governing body in consultation with the school's HR advisors.
 On conclusion of any investigation, the employee will be told the outcome of the investigation and what the next steps will be (subject to issues of confidentiality).
 If no action is to be taken the reason for this will be explained.

-The aim of this policy and procedure is to provide an internal mechanism for reporting, investigating and remedying any wrongdoing in the school.
+If the employee is concerned that her/his Headteacher is involved in the wrongdoing, has failed to make a proper investigation or has failed to report the outcome of the investigation, (s)he should inform the Chair of Governors.
+The aim of this policy is to provide an internal mechanism for reporting, investigating and remedying any wrongdoing in the school.
 In most cases employees should not find it necessary to alert anyone externally and employees are strongly advised to seek advice before reporting a concern in this way.
-Employees who feel unable to follow this internal route, for whatever reason, have the option of contacting a prescribed person and the Public Interest Disclosure (Prescribed Persons) Order 2014 lists the prescribed persons and the matters within their remit.
-For education issues this is likely to include Her Majesty's Chief Inspector of Children's services and skills, the Secretary of State for Education and the Office of Qualifications and Examinations Regulator.
-A full list can be obtained from the charity, Public Concern or the BEIS website.
+Employees who feel unable to follow this route, for whatever reason, have the option of contacting one of the following: